 But back to the photograph of the house!

-I did try Google reverse image search.
-A resulting plethora of lovely, sprawling Tudor Revival style houses spilled across my monitor, but I failed to locate an exact match.
-I’m hoping someone out there in the world stumbles across this post and recognizes the house and its location.
+I’m hoping someone out there in the world stumbles across this post and recognizes the house and can confirm if it still stands or if it is gone.
 There are many mysteries about Cousin Catherine, and pinning down just one elusive unlabeled photograph would be a triumph!

 Unfortunately I can’t help you with you search but I applaud you trying.
 This post was amazingly apropos as I was just present at an Estate sale and since I knew the people involved they asked if I would like any of the things that didn’t sell.
 My heart was broken to see boxes and boxes of family photos dating back to the 1800’s.
 I wish I could have brought them all home but I am already over maximum from all my other “rescues”.
 I would have loved your Cousin Catherine!